skillpub/collaboration/docs/features.md

 #### Running a regular Python script by the request via Chat App, with no extra coding for Chat App interfacing

-'skills/hello.py'
+Pyhton file in folder *skills* can be run from Chat App.
+Here is an example file - *skills/hello.py*

 ```python
 print("Hello from Outerspace! :wave:")
 ```

-You can just run it like this
+And how it looks in Slack

 <img src="images/hello.png" width="30%" hight="30%">